Ex-LSU receivers shine in Week One of NFL season

 DJ Chark Jr.-WR (JAX)

 HOLY TARGET SHARE!
-Chark had a team high 23.5% target share during the week one matchup against the Texans.
-The downside to this: Jacksonville was down at one point 34-7 in this matchup and went on to lose 37-21.
+Chark had a team-high 23.5% target share during the week one matchup against the Texans.
+The downside to this: Jacksonville was down at one point 34-7 in this matchup and lost 37-21.
 In addition, despite having such a high target share, Trevor Lawrence was only able to connect three times with DJ Chark for 86 yards and a touchdown.
-Still a decent day for the fourth year wideout, but could have been much more.
+Still a decent day for the fourth year wideout, but it could have been much more.

-The Jaguars will likely be trailing in most their games this season which will offer up plenty of opportunities for Chark and other receivers.
-The biggest contenders to cut into Chark’s target share are veteran Marvin Jones Jr. and 2nd year receiver Laviska Shenault Jr, both having nine targets in Sundays’ loss.
+The Jaguars will likely be trailing in most of their games this season, which will offer Chark and other receivers plenty of opportunities.
+The biggest contenders to cut into Chark's target share are veteran Marvin Jones Jr. and 2nd-year receiver Laviska Shenault Jr, both having nine targets in Sundays' loss.

-Chark has shown his potential as a receiver in the past, eclipsing 1000 yards receiving and catching eight touchdowns in 2019.
+In the past, Chark has shown his potential as a receiver, eclipsing 1000 yards receiving and catching eight touchdowns in 2019.
 After a step back in 2020, Chark will be looking to rebound in 2021 as his rookie contract is set to expire at the end of the season.

 Jarvis Landry-WR (CLE)

-In Beckham’s absence, Jarvis Landry led the Browns in targets and receptions, catching all five of his targets.
-He had two rushing attempts, one for a touchdown, and 84 total yards.
+Jarvis Landry led the Browns in targets and receptions in Beckham's absence, catching all five of his targets.
+In addition, he had two rushing attempts, one for a touchdown and 84 total yards.

 The Browns took a 12-point lead into halftime and committed some costly errors in the second half of the game.

-With preseason being cut to three games, and most starters resting for those games, there is going to be a lot of sloppy football in the month of September.
+With preseason being cut to three games and most starters resting for those games, there will be a lot of sloppy football in September.

-The defense for the Browns looks great, especially on the d-line with Jadeveon Clowney and Myles Garrett attacking from opposite ends of that line.
+The defense for the Browns looks excellent, especially on the d-line with Jadeveon Clowney and Myles Garrett attacking from opposite ends of that line.
 The hope is the Browns will make it later in the playoffs this season, as the Browns lost to the Chiefs in the Divisional round in 2020.
-They will need Landry and Beckham to accomplish this so it makes sense as to why the team is being cautious working Odell back into game flow.
+But, of course, they will need Landry and Beckham to accomplish this, so it makes sense why the team is cautious working Odell back into game flow.

-The Browns will host the Texans on Sunday, and hope to have the LSU duo on the field when kickoff begins.
-DJ Chark and the Jaguars were able to haul in 332 yards receiving in their loss, wouldn’t be out of the question the Browns could put up those kinds of passing numbers given the weapons at their disposal.
+The Browns will host the Texans on Sunday and hope to have the LSU duo on the field when kickoff begins.
+DJ Chark and the Jaguars were able to haul in 332 yards receiving in their loss.
+It wouldn't be out of the question the Browns could put up those kinds of passing numbers given the weapons at their disposal.

-The Browns are trying to flip the script on the franchise, but it is difficult when each season starts the same.
+The Browns are trying to flip the script on the franchise, but it isn't easy when each season starts the same.

 The Browns' record to begin the last 17 seasons:0-10-10-10-10-10-10-10-10-10-10-10-10-10-0-10-10-10-1 pic.twitter.com/ng8CExCdqJ— NFL on ESPN (@ESPNNFL) September 13, 2021